-What is Ux?
+What is UX?
 How did it become this relevant?
 Was it always a part of the system even before the age of IT?
 What does the future hold?
 Being a UX designer, I always thought about these questions.
-So, to get the answers of these questions, I researched about it's history and what does future hold for it.
+So, to get the answers to these questions, I researched its history and what does future hold for it.

-I have tried to get all the question answered in this blog, so stay with me to unravel your thoughts on the same.
+I have tried to get all the questions answered in this blog, so stay with me to unravel your thoughts on the same.

 To start with, I would say, look around, wherever you are at this moment, every product that surrounds you was designed by a human at some point of time in history.
 There were many iterations done by other humans over the years to get what we have now.
 Whether it’s a fan, a window, a chair, or the device on which you are reading this blog.

 If we take any product and try to understand the history of UX design behind the innovations that have happened around the product, then we will come to an understanding that the end goal behind every design decision was to solve a problem faced directly or indirectly by the end-user; and ultimately to enhance the User Experience(UX).

 A Chair, for example, thinks about it.
 We all needed to sit and relax since the time we were in caves.
 As we moved forward in time, the need stayed constant but we kept on iterating and improving the user experience.
 Today we have advanced ergonomic chairs that support long hours of sitting and give a great user experience.

 Whether it’s a bottle, a cup, a knife, a musical instrument, or any product that is designed for humans has evolved with the same process of iterations to enhance User Experience.

 Historical Examples of UX Design Practices Over the Years